ticki/Open-Sea/README.md

 **Open Sea** is a sandbox RPG written in Rust using the Piston library.
 Sail the open sea, explore the world, and play together with your friends.

+Open Sea is still in its early stages.

 ![TraviCI](https://api.travis-ci.org/Ticki/Open-Sea.svg)

 #### Contribute ####